World food prices have reached a new peak, a United Nations agency has said.

-The UN Food and Agriculture Organisation said its food price index was up 2.2% last month, the highest in real and nominal terms since the agency started monitoring prices in 1990.
+The UN Food and Agriculture Organisation (FAO) said its food price index was up 3.4% in December from a month earlier.

-Rocketing food prices have been among the triggers for protests in Egypt, Tunisia and elsewhere and raised fears of a repeat of the food price crises in 2007 and 2008.
+Rising food prices have been among the triggers for protests in Egypt, Algeria and elsewhere.